lfost42/GitHubTips/1 Update Pins/README.md

-# Update Pins
+# Update Pins on Landing Page

-Testing ...